bwoodsend/vtkplotlib/docs/source/quickstart.rst

         # Show all plots
         for figure in figures:
             # By default show() blocks until the window has been closed again.
 This
-            # can be overidden using the following.
+            # can be overridden using the following.
             figure.show(block=False)

         # Calling show(block=False) doesn't enable user interactivity.
 If you try